twhetzel/ud299-nd-linux-server-configuration/README.md

 ## 2. Add a new user
 - As root, type `sudo adduser grader`.
 Then follow prompts to add a password and name for this new account.
-- Confirm addition of the new user by typing `sudo cat/etc/passwd`, the user grader should be listed in the output.
+- Confirm addition of the new user by typing `sudo cat /etc/passwd`, the user grader should be listed in the output.

 ## 3. Give grader sudo permission